mongodb/docs/source/includes/upgrade-path-onprem-upgrade.rst

 .. important::

-   It is crucial that you back up the existing ``conf-mms.properties`` file because the upgrade process will delete existing data.
+   It is crucial that you back up the existing ``conf-mms.properties`` and ``gen.key`` files because the upgrade process will delete existing data.